IFLUIDS ENGINEERING

 • The need to correctly define the problem at the outset.

-• The need to screen and prioritise all risks before quantification.
+• The a need to screen and prioritize all risks before quantification.

-• The need to consider risks of different options.
+• The need to consider the risks of different options.

 • The iterative nature of the risk assessment process.